RyanJ-Shao/CGMTS/README.md

 The “sglucose” column is glucose from CGM sensor, “bglucose” is glucose from calibration glucose or SMBG.
 If sglucose is missing, the timestamp of this point still needs to be recorded.
 It also can directly read original data from Abbott FreeStyle Libre, Dexcom G6 and Medtronic Ipro2.

 ## 6. Running CGMTS
-There are three main functions in CGMTS: prepro, cgmmetrics and cgmplot.
+There are three main functions in CGMTSA: prepro, cgmmetrics and cgmplot.
 The prepro() function preprocess CGM data, its main function including: read all CSV files from the input directory, detect outliers from CGM data and impute the missing data.
 The cgmmetrics() function calculate common CGM metrics, such as standard deviation (SD), coefficient of variation (CV), mean glucose, etc. The cgmplot() function generates many different plots of CGM data, such as glucose trace, autocorrelation function plot, partial autocorrelation function plot, etc.
 #### (1) Preprocess CGM data
 - The prepro() function takes a directory which contains CGM files as input, and export them to an output directory.
 The prepro() function can directly read original data from Abbott FreeStyle Libre, Dexcom G6 and Medtronic Ipro2 or manually format.
 If parameters “device” is set to 0, it indicates the file is manually format, 1 indicates the file is FreeStyle Libre format, 2 indicates the file is Dexcom G6, 3 indicates the file is Ipro2 format.
 In this function we will remove the first and end day of CGM data, because the data quality of these two days is bad in general.
 The prepro() function includes two main functions: outliers detection and imputation.
 - The prepro() function can detect the innovational outlier (IO) and additive outlier (AO).
 These two types of outliers represent a large portion of outliers likely to be found in practice.
 The outliers may cause serious bias in estimating autocorrelations, partial autocorrelations and autoregressive moving average parameters.
 The AO only affect the time when it happened, the IO represents an extraordinary shock in time T influencing the sequence after time T. We use Chang’s method () to detect AO and IO, and mark them in CGM trace plot.